By Haydn Brown.

 The horrific death of William of Norwich at the hands of an unknown became an appalling beginning for future propaganda exercises in many other parts of Britain and across Europe which used murdered children by unknowns, some of whom, as with William, became the subject of veneration.
 Proof of William’s veneration can be found in Norwich Cathedral, in a small chapel less than a stone’s throw from the choir stalls.
 It’s not an exciting place, wood lined and with a few chairs; seemingly out of place within the Cathedral’s splendour but comfortably near the tombs of old bishops.
 As someone said elsewhere, this is where the story starts to get really nasty.
 William is said to be buried here, after being moved several times in the church’s attempt to get William away from Thorpe Wood and nearer the high alter.
 The answer is all very simple; saints bring pilgrims and pilgrims bring money!

-According to E. M. Rose in his book ‘The Murder of William of Norwich’:
+According to Emily M. Rose in her book ‘The Murder of William of Norwich’:

 “William of Norwich, in particular, has received a considerable amount of attention, ever since the full text of his story was discovered in a Suffolk parish library at the end of the 19th– century by the antiquarian M. R. James, who edited and published an influential translation with Augustus Jessopp, an honorary canon of Norwich Cathedral.
 Brother Thomas’s ‘Life and Passion has now been re-translated for a modern readership, including passages that the fastidious Victorian translators passed over.”